bitsbytesgates/bitsbytesgates.github.io/_posts/2025/11/2025-11-01-UvmWithPython__CrossCallingMechanics.md

 </p>

 One important thing to understand is that PyHDL-IF is an interface library, and not a full testbench library.
-PyHDL-IF is intended to make it easy to Python to SystemVerilog and UVM, and vice versa.
-Consequently, it is only useful if a SystemVerilog/UVM testbench is a part of your verification environment.
+The UVM portion of PyHDL-IF is intended to make it easy to call SystemVerilog/UVM APIs from Python, and vice versa.
+Consequently, it is only
+useful if a SystemVerilog/UVM testbench is a part of your verification environment.
 If you want to create a UVM testbench in Python, the [pyuvm](https://github.com/pyuvm/pyuvm) library is more likely to be what you're looking for.
 You can even use